igorauad/docker-gnuradio-oot-dev/README.md

 # GNU Radio OOT Development Environment

 This image provides an easy-to-use container environment for building, testing, and running GNU Radio out-of-tree (OOT) modules.
 There are many ways in which you can use this image.
-For example, you can use it as the base when building a dedicated container image for an OOT module.
-Also, you can use it to switch easily between GNU Radio versions and development environments.
-Furthermore, this image is adequate for usage on Github workflows, other continuous integration engines, VSCode development containers, and more.
-Please refer to the examples that follow.
+For example, you can use it as the base of your OOT's dedicated container image.
+Alternatively, you can use it to switch easily between GNU Radio versions and development environments.
+Furthermore, this image is adequate for usage in continuous integration (CI) engines (e.g., Github workflows), VSCode development containers, and more.
+Please refer to the examples below.

 - [GNU Radio OOT Development Environment](#gnu-radio-oot-development-environment)
   - [Base Image for your OOT Module](#base-image-for-your-oot-module)